Advertisement

 The Microsoft Scholarship Program provides the following support to selected scholars:

-• Financial award of up to $10,000 USD for one academic year, paid directly to the scholar or in some cases to the institution, to be applied toward tuition or study-related expenses
+• Up to $10,000 for one academic year which is applied toward tuition or study-related expenses

-• Renewable award — in some cases and on some tracks, the scholarship is renewable for a second year, subject to continued enrolment and satisfactory academic performance
+• Renewable in some cases, subject to continued enrolment and academic performance

 Quick Tip